chrismear/renios/sphinx/index.rst

 * `Mercurial <http://mercurial.selenic.com>`_
 * `Cython <http://cython.org>`_

-Build the software by changing into the `dependencies` directory, and running `./scripts/build.sh`.
+Build the software by changing into the `dependencies` directory, and running `./scripts/build.sh all`.
 This will download and build Ren'Py and its dependencies.

 License
 -------